Democracy in action: Hear directly from candidates for local office at May 1 forum

-The Hull members of the League of Women Voters invite the public to this year’s Hull Candidates Night on Thursday, May 1, at 7 p.m. in the Exhibition Room of Hull High School, 180 Main St.
+/Hull voters are invited to the League of Women Voters Candidates Night on Thursday, May 1, at 7 p.m. in the Exhibition Room of Hull High School.
+All candidates on the ballot for the May 19 election have been invited.

 Like what you’re reading?
 Stay informed and support our work with a Hull Times subscription by clicking here.